-An afternoon conference with Professors Peter Davidson (Oxford) and Gerard Kilroy (Academia Ignatium Krakow, U.C.L.), exploring the relationship between Reformation England and Renaissance Europe.
+With Professors Peter Davidson (Oxford) and Gerard Kilroy (Academia Ignatium Krakow, U.C.L.)

 The expulsion of Catholic scholars and the outlawing of Catholic education from Reformation England in the 1500s was intended to decisively detach England from the Catholic Faith.
 At the same time, the ongoing Renaissance on the continent was grounded in Europe’s profoundly Catholic roots.
 To what extent did Henry VIII’s reform succeed in severing English culture from Catholicism?
 And how far were the English removed from the influence of their Catholic European neighbours?